syseleven/shared-secrets/README.md

 # install the GnuPG PECL package
 sudo pecl install gnupg

-# register tje GnuPG PECL package as an available module
+# register the GnuPG PECL package as an available module
 sudo sh -c 'echo "extension=gnupg.so" > /etc/php/7.0/mods-available/gnupg.ini'

 # activate the GnuPG PECL package in PHP CLI and PHP-FPM